netxms/netxms-doc/admin/agent-management.rst

    * Proxy functionality: agent can be used as a proxy to reach agents on hosts not directly accessible by |product_name| server
    * :term:`SNMP` proxy: agent can be used as a proxy to reach remote SNMP devices
    * :term:`SNMP Trap` proxy: agent can be used as a proxy to get messages from remote SNMP device
-   * Extensible: you can add new parameters very easy using configuration option like ``ExternalParameter`` or by writing your own subagents
+   * Extensible: you can add new metrics very easy using configuration option like ``ExternalMetric`` or by writing your own subagents
    * Easy upgrade - you can upgrade all agents at once from console
    * Provides file management possibilities on agent.
    * Provides log file monitoring functionality.